 Welcome to Year 4!
-In Year 4, children will be in Endeavour and QE2 and taught by Miss Fish and Miss Wall.
-This year pupils will be enjoying a great variety of subjects, and learning about current topics such as the human impact on the environment and coding!
+In Year 4, children will enjoy a great variety of subjects, and learning about current topics such as the human impact on the environment and coding!

 Below you will find information pertaining to the class, as well as termly updates as to how we're getting on, with photos and examples of work.

 Our school day ends at 3:20 and are dismissed from the KS2 playground gates.
 A teacher is always available at the gate if there are any queries at the end of the day.